Cheapest Neighborhoods in Wichita, KS

-Some of the cheapest neighborhoods in Wichita are Crestview Heights, Cherry Creek Hills, and Southeast Wichita.
+Some of the cheapest neighborhoods in Wichita are Schweiter/Mead, North Central, and South City.
 These neighborhoods offer some of the lowest rent prices in Wichita, making them ideal for renters on a budget.
-As of March 14, 2026, the average rent in Wichita is $840, which is 2.9% higher than last year.
+As of June 13, 2026, the average rent in Wichita is $850, which is 3% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Average Rent